mallikarjunveepuru/hellyeah/README.md

 Start the server

     node app.js
 Now the server should be running on port 8000.
-You can change this setting in app.js file.
+You can change this setting in the app.js file.